Bullish Reversal Pattern

 Long Upper Wick

-The upper wick should be at least twice the length of the body, illustrating strong buying pressure during the session.
+The upper shadow should ideally be at least twice the size of the real body, demonstrating that buyers were able to drive prices substantially higher during the trading session.

 Downtrend Location